leewillis77/wp-github-oembed/readme.txt

 The plugin provides very basic styling, but adds classes so you can style as you see fit.
 If anyone has some ideas for a better default stylesheet - pull requests welcome!

+The main development is all going on on [GitHub](https://github.com/leewillis77/wp-github-oembed).

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory